 The South Korean maker of our favorite camping chairs has been making cots for a few years now too.
 The look is quite a bit different from Therm-a-Rest, but the tech specs come damn close to matching.
 The Helinox Lite Cot packs down to 2 lbs 13 oz, with only a slightly larger packed footprint.
 Though we wouldn’t recommend it for extended thru hiking, this cot could be used for mellow backpacking and is ideal for hike-in campsites.

-And for those less concerned with backpacking-friendly weight and more interested in style and comfort, check out the recent Helinox x Filson collaboration, which features a cool camo camp cot.
+For those less concerned with backpacking-friendly weight and more interested in style and comfort, check out the Helinox x Filson collaboration.

 Packed Dimensions: 21 x 5 inches

 Minimum Trail Weight: 2 lbs 13 oz

 Weight Capacity: 265 lbs

 You’ll spot a Dometic cooler in all of the most decked-out adventuremobiles, and now they’re branching out into even more comfort-focused goods with pieces like this lightweight and sturdy cot.
 An oversized steel frame elevates sleepers well above the hard cold ground at the height of twenty inches.
 If you’re always forgetting your pillow, this sleeping cot has you covered with its short but integrated comfy pillow.